Echogenic intracardiac focus (EIF) is a relatively common sonographic observation that may be present on an antenatal ultrasound scan.

 They are typically seen as a small bright echoic focus within the fetal heart on a four chamber view (often as bright as bone).

-- it is therefore sometimes classified as soft marker for aneuploidic anomalies.
+- classified as soft marker for aneuploidic anomalies

 - the presence of multiple or bilateral (more than one chamber) echogenic foci may increase the risk

-- there is no recognised direct association with congenital heart disease for a EIF on its own 1 (unless there is an associated aneuploidic anomaly)
+- there is no recognised direct association with congenital heart disease for an EIF on its own 1 (unless there is an associated aneuploidic anomaly)

 They usually disappear during the 3rd trimester 7.